undergroundcyberninjas/training-notes/Lectures/Linux Basics/Parts of a Linux System.md

 	- Starts ``init``, which starts up all your background services. ``init`` is configured in ``/etc/init`` and ``/etc/init.d``.
 	- _Sometimes, all this is hidden by a splash screen, but that's usually only on desktop Linux distributions.
 You can often disable this by editing your GRUB config._
 5. Once ``init`` has started up all your system's daemons, you are dropped to a login screen (or your display manager, the GUI equivalent of a login prompt).
+6. When you log in, your credentials go through PAM to make sure you are who you say you are, then Linux moves on to the shell.

 ## After Login
 On a system without a desktop environment, once you log in, Linux runs the shell.
 By default, this is the BASH shell, located in ``/bin/bash``.
+There are other shells, but BASH is the one 90% of Linux systems use.
 It gives you a prompt like this:

 ```
 you@your-machine-hostname:~$